Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 My Verdict on This Italian Breakfast Drink: I love coffee in Italy and Italian coffee.
 It’s a wonderful experience to have a cup of espresso in an Italian bar just watching the world go by.
 We also bought our own Moka pot which we brought with us back to England.
 It’s a lovely reminder of our time in Italy and it adds Italian flair to our English breakfasts.

 I loved drinking coffee in Italy and I also loved dipping in its history and traditions.
-Click on the three links below for a wealth of information about the Italian coffee culture.
-There are some truly curious facts there for you to discover if you wish:
+Click on the links below for a wealth of information about the Italian coffee culture.
+There are some truly curious facts there for you to discover:

 - Coffee in Italy or 101 Facts About Italian Coffee Culture